Ta1sty/Bachelorarbeit/Scene Compiler Executable/README.txt

 This folder contains a working SceneCompiler.exe, the appsettings.json can either be manually replaced or it can be overridden in the file dialog
 For information about the appsettings.json see CompilerConfiguration.cs in VulkanProject/SceneCompiler
 This exe can be used to reconsturct the scene.
 Just follow the popping out dialogs and override the appsetting with the scene you wish to compile

-You can build the exe with the batch file, it requires net5.0-windows (should work wish visual studio)
+You can build the exe with the build.bat file, it requires net5.0-windows (should work wish visual studio)